gurnoornatt/personalWebsite/VERCEL_DEPLOYMENT.md

 If you encounter the error "Warning: Could not identify Next.js version":

-1. Make sure you're running the Vercel CLI in the root directory
+1. **Key Fix**: Run the Vercel CLI from the `apps/web` directory where Next.js is installed
-2. Check that the `vercel.json` file is correctly configured
+2. Make sure you're properly logged into Vercel CLI with `vercel login`
 3. Try using the deployment script (`./deploy-vercel.sh`)
-4. If issues persist, try deploying through the Vercel dashboard
+4. If deploying via the Vercel dashboard, make sure to specify `apps/web` as the root directory

 ## Vercel Features